 Gladstone was not a famous pottery, however it was typical of hundreds of similar factories in the area making everyday ceramic items for the mass market.
 Experience for yourself what conditions were like for the men, women and children who worked at the centre of the world’s pottery industry.

 Watch daily demonstrations of pottery skill and try your hand at throwing a pot, making a bone china flower or decorating a piece a pottery to create a unique souvenir of your visit for a small extra charge.
-Visit the gift shop and tea room which is open seven days a week to museum visitors and the general public.
+Visit the gift shop and tea room which is open to both museum visitors and the general public.
 Enjoy sandwiches and afternoon teas whilst looking over Gladstone’s famous cobbled courtyard.

 Please allow two to three hours for your visit.

 View Gladstone Pottery Museum - Car Parks in a larger map